mahil-2040/Deadlock-Sentinel/README.md

-# SafeState: Multi-Threaded Resource Allocator
+# Deadlock-Sentinel: Multi-Threaded Resource Allocator

 A C++17 implementation of the Banker's Algorithm with multi-threading, visualization, and recovery features.